-This verse emphasizes that our battle as Christians is not fought with physical weapons, but with the power of God through the Holy Spirit.
+This verse emphasizes that our battle as Christians is not fought with physical weaponry, but with the power of God through the Holy Spirit.

 What are the weapons in 2 Corinthians 10?

-The weapons mentioned in 2 Corinthians 10 are not physical weapons of warfare, but spiritual weapons.
+The weapons mentioned in 2 Corinthians 10 are not physical weaponry of warfare, but spiritual weapons.

 The apostle Paul speaks of these weapons in his letter to the Corinthians, urging them to take hold of them and use them in their spiritual battles.

-The first weapon mentioned is the "divine power to demolish strongholds."
+The first armament mentioned is the "divine power to demolish strongholds."

 This refers to the power of God within us, which has the ability to break down the strongholds of sin, addiction, and false beliefs.